arrow_back

 No alt text provided for this image

-Again, the facilitator is of immense value here to the modern organisation.
+Again, the facilitator is of immense value here to the modern organization.
 He can purposely expose a group to new mindsets and help them to let go of old patterns.
 To do this, he can use exercises that move people through a learning experience that create epiphany moments ("Aha" moments).
 Once people made a new experience, they will often also update their beliefs and views.

 We know this from our own experience.
 In many of our workshops and sprints, we carefully move participants into a zone of discomfort.

-Here an example: After brainstorming ideas with participants, we often ask them to take their best idea and to sketch it out in 20 minutes.
+Here is an example: After brainstorming ideas with participants, we often ask them to take their best idea and to sketch it out in 20 minutes.
 What happens, is that 20 minutes is often not enough to create a sketch that is perfect.
 But it's well enough to present and discuss the idea in the group, without spending six hours to prepare a shiny PowerPoint presentation.

 Once you put people through such an experience, they will often see the value of it on their own.
-Which helps them to let go of old behaviour patterns and to form a new mindset.
+Which helps them to let go of old behavior patterns and to form a new mindset.

 Wrapping it up

 But do we need more experts?
 I don't think so.
-Most organisations already have the talent, resources and expertise.
+Most organizations already have the talent, resources and expertise.
 At least those that I have seen from the inside.
 What they need, is someone who helps them to unlock that potential.

 The facilitator can do this, by making it easier for groups of people to collaborate and to overcome big challenges.
 That's why facilitation, will become an important skill in the coming years.